truenas/middleware/docs/userguide/index.rst

 **Figure 13.5b: Configuration Options for Audiotag Port**

 |10000000000001DF0000012CAAF5492B_png|

 To change an option's setting, use the arrow keys to highlight the option, then press the **spacebar** to toggle the selection.
 Once you are finished, tab over to OK and press enter.
 The port will begin to compile and install.

-**NOTE:** if you change your mind, the configuration screen will not be displayed again should you stop and restart the build.
+.. note:: if you change your mind, the configuration screen will not be displayed again should you stop and restart the build.
 Type
    **make config && make install clean** if you need to change your selected options.

 If the port has any dependencies with options, their configuration screens will be displayed and the compile will pause until it receives your input.
 It is a good idea to keep an eye on the compile until it finishes and you are returned to the command prompt.